 Dr. Leport is Co-Founder and Technical Advisor of Tachyus for its data science and reservoir modeling research.

 Jeff has nearly 40 years of Oil & Gas technical and leadership experience across reservoir engineering, operations, and technology innovation.
 Most recently, he served as Chief Engineer at Occidental Petroleum and California Resources Corporation.
-Previously, Jeff spent time at Chevron, Texaco, and Getty Oil where he led efforts to develop heavy oil steam injection optimization methods that have been deployed across California, Indonesia, and Kuwait.
+Previously, Jeff spent time at Chevron, Texaco, and Getty Oil leading efforts to develop heavy oil steam injection optimization methods that have been deployed globally.

-Jeff has spearheaded several initiatives throughout his career to optimize production including steamflood enhanced oil recovery, unconventional reservoir development, data driven analytics, and surface facility operations.
-Jeff holds a BS in Engineering from UC Berkeley and an MBA from Cal State, Bakersfield.
+Jeff has spearheaded several initiatives to optimize production including thermal EOR, unconventional reservoir development, data driven analytics, and surface facility operations.

 Tom formed CMEA Capital, an early-stage venture capital fund investing in energy, IT, life science companies, in 1988 with New Enterprise Associates.
 While at CMEA, Tom managed a total of $1.2 billion of capital across seven funds.
 Earlier in his career, Tom worked at Exxon Mobil for 12 years, eventually leaving as President of the Exxon Materials Division.
 Currently, Tom serves as Chairman of the Board of Codexis, Inc. (NASDAQ: CDXS) and Intermolecular, Inc. (NASDAQ: IMI).